COVID-19 Minneapolis Resources

 Our goal is to help our community stay safe, while also doing our part to support the local businesses that make our city thrive.
 We will continue to update this section and resources as we receive new information about visiting Minneapolis.

-- According to the CDC, it “does not generally issue advisories or restrictions for travel within the United States.
-However, cases of COVID-19 have been reported in many states, and some areas are experiencing community spread of the disease.”
-Go here for “several things you should consider when deciding whether it is safe for you to travel.”
+- Go here for “several things you should consider when deciding whether it is safe for you to travel.”

 - Among MSP Airport’s protocols, they have ramped up cleaning and disinfecting procedures for MSP touchpoints.
 Its cleaning partner has established a formal COVID-19 response team and microbial remediation plan, and is conducting extra disinfection of public spaces throughout MSP.

-Minnesota Governor Tim Walz issued an Executive Order directing the closing of dine-in restaurants, bars, cafes and coffeehouses through April 10, 2020, at 5 p.m.
-Establishments are encouraged to offer food and beverage using delivery service, window service, walk-up service drive-through service, or drive-up service, and to use precautions in doing so to mitigate the potential transmission of COVID-19, including social distancing.
+As of June 1, restaurants, bars, cafes, coffeehouses and taprooms are allowed to reopen with outdoor dining, limited capacity, required reservations and recommended face masks (required for employees).
+Not all establishments will reopen on June 1 and many are continuing to offer food and beverage using delivery service, window service, walk-up service, drive-thru service, or drive-up service, and are using precautions in doing so to mitigate the potential transmission of COVID-19, including social distancing.

 Attractions and Events

-Governor Walz also issued an Executive Order directing the closing of theaters, cinemas, indoor and outdoor performance venues and museums through April 10, 2020.
-Additionally, all gatherings of more than 10 people are not recommended.
+Per Governor Walz’s “Stay Safe MN” Executive Order, theaters, cinemas, indoor and outdoor performance venues, and museums are currently closed.
+Additionally, all gatherings of more than 10 people are prohibited.

 - Minneapolis Institute of Art: closed until further notice – explore the art using Mia at Home